Gradient Descent as Implicit EM in Distance-Based Neural Models: Discussion

 \subsection{Open Directions}

 Several directions remain open.
-The absence of volume control in neural objectives---the missing log-determinant---leads to collapse risks that are currently managed by heuristics.
-A principled approach would either derive implicit volume terms from architectural choices or design objectives that include them explicitly.
-Understanding when normalization layers substitute for volume control, and when they do not, would connect the implicit EM framework to practical stability concerns.
+The absence of volume control in most neural objectives, the missing log-determinant, leads to collapse risks currently managed by heuristics.
+Section~\ref{sec:volume} supplies the exact term for the linear-layer case, where the volume correction is a log-determinant of the same weights that compute the distance.
+What remains open is the general case: deriving implicit volume terms for deep, nonlinear compositions of distance layers, and understanding when normalization layers substitute for explicit volume control and when they do not.
+Answering this would connect the framework to practical stability concerns across architectures.

 Supervision in real settings is rarely clean.
 Labels may be noisy, partial, or uncertain.
 The constrained regime analysis assumes hard labels that clamp responsibilities exactly; a fuller treatment would model soft or probabilistic supervision as partial constraints on the responsibility structure.
-This could unify semi-supervised learning, label smoothing, and learning from crowds under the implicit EM framework.
+This could bring semi-supervised learning, label smoothing, and learning from crowds under the same analysis.

-Open-set inference requires escaping the closed-world assumption.
+Open-set inference requires relaxing the closed-world assumption.
 Current objectives force every input to be assigned; realistic deployment requires the option to reject.
-Objectives that support non-assignment---an explicit ``none of the above'' component, or a threshold below which no component takes responsibility---would extend implicit EM to settings where not all inputs belong to known categories.
+Objectives that support non-assignment, whether through an explicit ``none of the above'' component or a threshold below which no component takes responsibility, would extend implicit EM to settings where not all inputs belong to known categories.

-Finally, diagnostic tools are needed.
-If trained networks perform implicit EM, it should be possible to measure this: to extract responsibilities from gradients, to track specialization over training, to detect when the mechanism fails or degenerates.
-Such tools would move the framework from explanatory theory to practical instrument, enabling researchers to verify whether a given model exhibits the dynamics the theory predicts.
+Finally, the framework is falsifiable.
+At the loss level, the identity predicts that responsibilities can be read directly from gradients; over training, it predicts responsibility-driven specialization and, absent volume control, rich-get-richer dynamics.
+Tools that extract responsibilities from gradients, track specialization over training, and detect degeneration would move the framework from explanatory theory to practical instrument.